tracylooloo/SecurityThiefDemo/README.md

 ### Detailed Project Description

 #### Background Information:
  The voice assistant device I used was the Echo Dot.
 Alexa is the cloud voice service and Echo is the hardware device consisting of a microphone array capable of beaming and noise cancellation which respond to the wake word “Alexa”.
-As an Amazon user, I thought it was interesting how much is accessible through Alexa and the Amazon ecosystem .
+As an Amazon user, I thought it was interesting how much is accessible through Alexa and the Amazon ecosystem.
 For example, to make the Alexa Skills, I used my AWS account which is linked to my Alexa Skills Developer account, Amazon Alexa account, Amazon.com account, Zappos account, and Goodreads account, which means if someone hacked into my account through my Echo they would have access to my credit card, buying items, the things that I’m hosting on AWS, the hardware and appliances that the voice assistant is connected to, and other private information.
 Also, most people have their voice assistants in an open mode, meaning that anyone can talk to it and the Echo will respond.
-In addition, a couple months ago I read an article about how some hackers are using high frequency recordings that the Echo’s hardware can pick up and execute, but that humans can’t hear, allowing them to secretly gain access to information without the owner knowing.
+In addition, I read an [article](https://finance.yahoo.com/news/simple-hack-over-amazon-echo-125838262.html) about how some hackers are using high frequency recordings that the Echo’s hardware can pick up and execute, but that humans can’t hear, allowing them to secretly gain access to information without the owner knowing.
 Voice Assistants are becoming increasingly popular, especially in homes and other hardware devices.
 People are trusting voice assistants for lights, cameras, locks, etc. and personal information due to the convenience and services that it offers.

 I wanted to demonstrate these themes with three Alexa Skills representing three different scenarios or stories.